 Line the bottom of a 9-inch springform pan with parchment paper, and grease and flour the sides of the pan.

-Mix together flour and salt with a whisk and set aside.
+Mix together 1½ cups all purpose flour and ⅛ teaspoon salt with a whisk and set aside.

-Use a handheld mixer to beat the butter and sugar on medium speed until light and creamy.
+Use a handheld mixer to beat the 12 tablespoon butter and 1½ cups granulated sugar on medium speed until light and creamy.
 Scrape the sides of the bowl using a silicone spatula periodically.

-Add the eggs, one at a time, and mix on medium speed until combined.
-Beat in the vanilla and almond extracts.
+Add the 2 eggs, one at a time, and mix on medium speed until combined.
+Beat in the 1 teaspoon vanilla extract and 1 tablespoon almond extract.

 Add the flour and mix until combined.
 Scrape the sides and bottom of the bowl periodically to incorporate all ingredients.

 Pour the batter into the prepared cake pan.
 Use a spatula to gently even out the batter.
 The batter will be quite thick.
-Sprinkle sliced almonds evenly over the batter.
+Sprinkle ¼ cup sliced almonds evenly over the batter.

 Bake the cake for 40 to 50 minutes or until a toothpick comes out without wetness and just a few crumbs.